Medical Experts

 During periods of low influenza activity, the IDSA recommends testing all hospitalized patients with acute respiratory illness with or without fever who are epidemiologically linked to an influenza outbreak.
 The following individuals might also warrant testing:

-- Outpatients (especially those who are immunocompromised) who present with acute febrile respiratory tract illness but no link to an influenza outbreak
+- Outpatients (especially those who are immunocompromised) who present with acute febrile respiratory tract illness but have no link to an influenza outbreak

 - Hospitalized patients with acute febrile respiratory illness if the results might influence the decision to give antiviral therapy or chemoprophylaxis to the household contacts of high-risk individuals